 One important feature of many international labor migrants is their transnationalism - that is, their familiarity with the cultures of both, their countries of origin and destination.
 Therefore, the presence of immigrants may facilitate international economic transactions, especially foreign direct investment and trade, by reducing international communication costs.
 Indeed, over the past two decades, many empirical studies have found a positive effect of immigrant stocks on foreign direct investment in the immigrants' countries of origin (Javorcik et al., 2011; Aubry et al., 2012) as well as on bilateral trade (Gould, 1994; Head and Ries, 1998; Rauch and Trindade, 2002).
-However, migrants are no homogeneous group.
-In addition to differences in education levels that are often studied, they are highly heterogeneous in terms of the languages they speak.

-Most existing studies are based on a gravity model of bilateral trade or FDI where the bilateral migrant stock is added as an explanatory variable to reflect its possible dampening impact on the cost of international economic transactions.
+Most of these studies are based on a gravity model where the bilateral migrant stock is added as an explanatory variable to reflect its possible dampening impact on the cost of international economic transactions.
 One concern with this approach is that migration, FDI, and trade are driven in part by common, unobserved, country-pair-specific determinants.
 Many existing studies do not address the resulting omitted variable bias; therefore, they probably overstate the positive effect of the migrant stock on bilateral outward FDI.

 In this paper, we extend the empirical literature on the impact of immigrants on FDI in two directions.
 First, we estimate a gravity equation with panel data and country-pair-specific fixed effects because this approach has been shown to avoid omitted-variable bias (Parsons, 2012).
 This is a particularly demanding test of our underlying hypothesis.
-We address the impact of short-term, year-to-year variations in the number of immigrants on outward FDI, rather than the long-term effect that may be identified through cross-section analysis.
+It addresses the impact of short-term, year-to-year variations in the number of immigrants on outward FDI, rather than the long-term effect that may be identified through cross-section analysis.
 While our short-term effect is economically significant in its own right, we also view it as a lower bound on the total migration effect, following the full social and economic integration of immigrants in the reporting country.

 Second, we investigate how the impact of immigrants on bilateral outward FDI depends on the ease with which residents of the two countries can communicate, given their common language skills.
 "Transnational" immigrants are familiar with the cultures and languages of both countries.
-We hypothesize that their presence is associated with higher FDI particularly when only few residents of the two countries can otherwise communicate in a common language - be it the official language of either country or any other language.
+We hypothesize that their presence leads to higher FDI particularly when only few residents of the two countries can otherwise communicate in a common language - be it the official language of either country or any other language.
 By contrast, if most residents of the two countries have a language in common, the presence of immigrants may not reduce communication costs much further.
-Empirically, we try to eliminate all variation except for changes within country pairs over time.
-We thus try to look well beyond the simple effect of migration or language and conduct a very demanding test of the correlation.

 While our focus on the interaction between immigrants and common language skills at the country-pair level is novel (to the best of our knowledge), we draw on several strands of literature.
-First, irrespective of migrant stocks, many studies have found that a common language increases bilateral trade (Egger and Lassmann, 2012) or FDI (Selmier and Oh, 2013); recent work such as Egger and Lassmann (2014) presents robust evidence on the direction of causality from language to trade.1
+First, irrespective of migrant stocks, many studies have found that a common language increases bilateral trade (Egger and Lassmann, 2012) or FDI (Selmier and Oh, 2013); recent work such as Egger and Lassmann (2014) presents robust evidence on the direction of causality from language to trade.

-Melitz and Toubal (2014) develop a global language dataset that includes not only the official language(s) of each country, but also any other language spoken by at least four percent of the population (such as English as a foreign language).
+Second, Melitz and Toubal (2014) develop a global language dataset that includes not only the official language(s) of each country, but also any other language spoken by at least 4 percent of the population (such as English as a foreign language).
 The authors estimate a conventional gravity model for bilateral trade flows and find separate positive effects for migrant stocks and language variables (common official and spoken languages).
 They interpret this finding as a reflection of the role of migrants as translators and facilitators in international trade.
 This is similar to our hypothesis that migrants are more important when there is less knowledge of common languages.